 Further, consideration of worker deaths related to falls from heights could not be factored into the IWH evaluation.
 The report explained, “From a statistical point of view, the number of fall fatalities each year is too few to allow the detection of ‘true’ year-to-year change.”

 Lack of training and falls from heights fatalities

 Consequently, for a better understanding of the causes or factors contributing to worker deaths

 from falls from heights and by extension what would prevent this unnecessary suffering

 , Ministry of Labour (MOL) staff undertook a different kind of study.
 Information was extracted from files prepared by MOL inspectors detailing the deaths of 92 workers between 2009 and 2016.

-Highlights of their findings included the following.
+Highlights of their findings

 - Two-thirds of all deaths (60) happened on work sites covered by Ontario construction regulations.
 Another third (31) however, happened in workplaces covered by the industrial sector regulations, but not covered by the mandatory, working at heights training standard.